jonathanbier/Bitcoin-Developer-Grant-Agreement/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.4.
 Complying with applicable laws and regulations, or not having committed any action or inaction which in the reasonable opinion of the Grantor may result in the Grantee being in breach of applicable laws and regulations;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.5.
-Not undertaking activities that are likely to bring the reputation of the Bitcoin Development or the Grantor into disrepute; and
+Not undertaking activities that are likely to bring the reputation of the Bitcoin Development or the Grantor into disrepute;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.6.
+Disclosure of any other grants, gifts or other payments related to Bitcoin development work to the Grantor; and

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.6 Submitting a short report to the grantor every 6 months, which is intended to be published under an open source license.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.7 Submitting a short report to the grantor every 6 months, which is intended to be published under an open source license.
 The reports should relate to the development work conducted by the Grantee and be produced up to a suitable standard, although there is a degree of flexibility as to the subject matter of the report.
 The final decision as to the suitability of the content will be determined by the Grantor.